You can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services, when using ArcGIS Pro.

 Identify features from a WMS layer

 According to the OGC WMS specification, WMS services are not required to support <GetFeatureInfo>, which is the request ArcGIS Pro sends to the server when you query features in a WMS service.
-If the service supports identifying, you'll see its sublayers listed in the pop-up window.
+If the service supports identifying, its sublayers are listed in the pop-up window.
 If they aren't listed, you won't be able to identify features from that WMS service.

 - Show popup